 Price: ±£490 Starter pack (1 month supply).
 After that £55 per sensor (lasts 6 days).
 A Guardian Link Transmitter is £490.

 Discount: Medtronic’s CGM is rarely available through the NHS and only in exceptional circumstances.
-Self-funding is an option (even if your insulin pump is via the NHS).
-Medtronic offers a 3-tier loyalty scheme that reduces the cost.
-The platinum scheme offers the biggest discount: £490 for the starter pack and thereafter £210 monthly (which will result in a second guardian link transmitter gratis after 12 months).
-More information here.
+Self-funding is an option (even if your insulin pump is via the NHS), however Medtronic doesn’t seem to offer their loyalty scheme at this time and currently no discounts on sensors are available.

 Medtronic is a global company founded in 1949 and headquartered in Dublin, Ireland and Minnesota in the US.
 They are the world’s largest medical technology developer and employ almost 100,000 people.
 They are at the forefront of diabetic equipment research as well as spinal, cardiac and neuromodulation devices.

 This CGM system requires three components: (i) A compatible Medtronic insulin pump (640G in the UK, 630G in the US), (ii) Enlite sensors (each sensor lasts 6 days each and are not reusable) and (iii) one Guardian Link Transmitter that attaches to the sensor.
 The complete package really has three primary functions: